Titanium powder: Pre-alloyed powder production

 Several techniques exist to produce pre-alloyed powder, such as Grade 5.
 In the hydride-dehydride process, feedstock such as solid scrap, billet, or machined turnings are processed to remove contaminants, hydrogenated to produce brittle material, then ground under argon in a vibratory ball mill, typically at 400 °C for 4 hours at a pressure of 1 psi for Ti Grade 5.
 The resulting particles are angular and measure between 50 and 300 μm.
 Cold compaction after dehydrogenation of the powder, followed by either vacuum hot pressing (in this case the dehydrogenation process can be bypassed as hydrogen is removed under vacuum) or HIP and a final vacuum anneal, produces powders with hydrogen below 125 ppm.
 The possible presence of contaminants makes these powders unsuitable for use in critical aircraft applications.

 In the plasma rotating electrode process (PREP), the feedstock, such as Ti Grade 5, is in the form of a rotating bar which is arced with gas plasma.
 The molten metal is centrifugally flung off the bar, cools down, and is collected.
 The powders produced are spherical, between 100 and 300 μm in size, with good packing and flow characteristics, making the powder ideal for high-quality, near-net-shape parts produced by HIP, such as aviation parts and porous coatings on hip prostheses.

 In the titanium gas atomisation (TGA) process, titanium is vacuum-induction-skull melted in a water-cooled copper crucible, the metal tapped, and the molten metal stream atomized with a stream of high-pressure inert gas.
 The tiny droplets are spherical and measure between 50 and 350 μm.
 The TGA process has been used to produce a wide variety of materials, such as commercially pure titanium, conventional alpha-beta, and beta alloys.

 In plasma atomization (PA) process, a titanium wire is atomized by 3 inert-gas plasma jets to form spherical metal powders.
 The distribution of diameter obtained in the PA process ranges from 0 to 200 μm, and the powders obtained are very pure.
 The PA process specializes in the production of high-melting-point material as titanium (CP-Ti, Ti-6Al-4V), niobium, molybdenum, tantalum, and many more.

+Electrode induction-melting gas atomization

+In the electrode induction-melting gas atomization (EIGA) process, a pre-alloyed titanium electrode bar is slowly rotated and fed through an induction coil, where the tip is melted without contacting any crucible material.
+The molten metal drips directly into a high-pressure inert gas stream (argon or helium), producing highly spherical powder typically in the 20–150 μm range.
+Because no ceramic crucible is used, EIGA minimises the oxygen pickup that can occur when reactive titanium alloys contact refractory materials during conventional gas atomisation.